yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-VarVAMP creates 12 primers to amplify the whole Polio gnome, if you use VarVAMP version 1.2.1.
+VarVAMP creates 12 primers to amplify the whole Polio genome, if you use VarVAMP version 1.2.1.
 > > 2.
 The score indicates wheather the primer pair for this amplicon belongs to pool 1 or 2.
 > > 3.
 For the tiled primer scheme the amplicons are around 1400 bases long and for qPCR around 100.
 > > 4.
 The qpcr mode reports back small amplicons with an optimized internal probe.
 The TILED mode provides overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.